Colibrí Sanfiorenzo Barnhard

 Anahí Lazarte Morales

-Communications, Strategy & Development Co-Director
+Co-Director | Communications, Strategy & Development

 Anahí has 15 years of experience in Development and Communications for non-profit organizations.
 She holds a bachelor’s degree in journalism from the University of Puerto Rico and a master’s in communication from the University of Illinois in Chicago.
 Anahí has held roles such as News Director at Radio Universidad de Puerto Rico, Director of Development and Marketing at Our Lady of Grace School in Chicago, and Communications Manager at the Center for Puerto Rico.
 She has worked with various organizations, including the National Environmental Law Association, Latino Public Radio Consortium, the Kinesis Foundation, and Beta-Local.
 She has been collaborating with HASER since 2017.